 Chill factor Much like the other beaches along the Atlantic strip, the water is pretty nippy.
 That said, it’s slightly more bearable than its icy counterparts.

-Bring Cash for the entrance fee (R40, adults; R25 children) and, if you have one, your My Green Wild Card will get you in for free.
+Bring Cash for the entrance fee and, if you have one, your My Green Wild Card will get you in for free.
 Also, pack firewood, something to braai, and vino (they’ll let you BYOB if you promise to be discreet).

 Afterwards, head to The Twelve Apostles Hotel & Spa for a late lunch, sushi sundowners, a luxurious spa treatment or high tea to warm the bones after a cold dip.

-Where to find it Oudekraal, on the coastal road between Camps Bay and Llandudno
+Where to find it Oudekraal, Victoria Road, between Llandudno and Camps Bay

 7. Long Beach, Kommetjie